Jave01/hslu/docs/Semester 2/sprg.md

 | Akteur             | User              |
 | Trigger            | Button press      |
 | Success Guarantees | Hot coffee in cup |

+### Models

+#### Waterfall

+-   Strict linear
+-   simple definition of milestones
+-   little freedom for developers

+#### Agile Software Development

+**Core description**:

+-   Individuals and interactions over processes and tools
+-   Working software over comprehensive documentation
+-   Customer collaboration over contrract negotiation
+-   Responding to change over following a plan

+-   Reuse existing resources multiple times
+-   keep it small and simple
+-   collective code ownership
+-   functional and customer-oriented

+Deliver your product in pieces, present your process to the client -> faster reaction if sth isn't how the client wants it.